Lightning-AI/pytorch-lightning/docs/source/common/remote_fs.rst

 such as ``s3`` on AWS, ``gcs`` on Google Cloud, or ``adl`` on Azure.

 This applies to saving and writing checkpoints, as well as for logging.
-Working with different filesystems could be accomplished by appending a protocol like "s3:/" to file paths for writing and reading data.
+Working with different filesystems can be accomplished by appending a protocol like "s3:/" to file paths for writing and reading data.

 .. code-block:: python